 The Master's Programme consists of a communal first year intended to provide a background in the legal, economic, historical and political science fields necessary in the international or European context.

-During the second year students complete either a specialisation (‘track') in International Relations or in European Studies.
+During the second year students complete a specialisation (‘track') in either International Relations or in European Studies.

-In the International Relations (LM-52) track, students explore various issues, including international law relating to the protection of human rights, the relationship between religion and international relations, economic and taxation issues, education and health, and the role of supranational institutions.
+In the International Relations (LM-52) track, students explore various issues, including international law related to the protection of human rights, the relationship between religion and international relations, economic and taxation issues, education and health, and the role of supranational institutions.
 Finally, students are offered a wide array of area-specific courses to specialize in, if they so choose.
-In particular, the International Relations track prepares students interested in pursuing a diplomatic career or as officers or directors in international organizations, NGOs, international cooperation agencies, consulting agencies, journalism, research centers, and at high levels of public administration operating in an international context.
+In particular, the International Relations track prepares students interested in pursuing a diplomatic career or in becoming officers or directors in international organizations, NGOs, international cooperation agencies, consulting agencies, journalism, research centers, and at high levels of public administration operating in an international context.

 Professionals that have graduated from either track are increasingly in demand by governments, businesses, and trade associations, not only at the supra-national level, but also at national, regional and local levels, both for interacting with European institutions and for drafting proposals for EU funding.
-Students have the ability to complete coursework in Italian or entirely in English (for more detailed information on courses, please refer to the Master's Programme website).

 The RISE Master's Programme is enriched by courses taught by holders of a Jean Monnet Chair:"Social Dimension and European Integration" (Prof. L. Leonardi); "EU Politics and Policies in the Contemporary World (Prof. V. Fargion).
 Further, the course on "Energy, Environment and European Security" taught by Profs.
 R. Bardazzi, M.G.Pazienza and A.Tonini is funded by the European Commission.